VallarasuS/Vallarasu.in/docs/open-journal.md

 01-10-2025<br>
 It take a day to produce a minute of animated video content!<br>
-Shorts do better, do a short link to long form video
+Shorts do better, do a short link to long form video. <br>
+We did space theater an audio only program over x-space, it's anniversary and JK is re-tweeting. <br>
+Youtube is gonna find it hard with new wave of viewer who aren't my targets :D

 28-09-2025<br>
 Didn't post video for [30 Days of talking to camera](https://vallarasu.in/r/30-days), scheduled it for morning.
 Will know if time matters.